 For kids to feel compelled to help others, first they have to recognize that their help is actually needed.

 Here parents can tap into kids’ strong propensity for empathy—evident in the earliest stages of life—which enables them to pick up on the emotions and needs of others.
 Studies suggest that kids are more likely to help people in need when they try to see the world through their eyes or identify things they have in common.
-A personal, human connection to someone makes that person’s needs feel more real, harder to ignore, and thus motivates us to alleviate his or her suffering.
+A personal, human connection to someone makes that person’s needs feel more real, harder to ignore, and thus motivates us to alleviate their suffering.

 “I think that’s one of the most basic things that empathy can do: Alert us to the needs of others and make us motivated to fix them in whatever way possible,” says Kiley Hamlin, a developmental psychologist at the University of British Columbia.